galaxyproject/galaxy-hub/content/news/2023-01-25-foodborne-training/index.md

 Food contamination with pathogens are a major burden on our society.
 Globally, they affect an estimated 600 million people a year and impact socioeconomic development at different levels.
 These outbreaks are mainly due to Salmonella spp. followed by Campylobacter spp. and Noroviruses.

 The evolution of techniques in the last decades has made possible the development of methods to quickly identify responsible pathogen using their **DNA and without prior isolation**.
-Long-read sequencing tehcniques like ONT make these methods even **easier and more practical to identify strains quicker and with fewer reads**.
+Long-read sequencing techniques like ONT make these methods even **easier and more practical to identify strains quicker and with fewer reads**.

-In this tutorial, using direct Nanopore sequencing data, we show how to
+With the support of [__EOSC-Life industry call__](https://www.eosc-life.eu/industrycall/) funding, the Freiburg Galaxy team and Biolytix developed a series of Galaxy **FAIR** workflows to make foodborne pathogens detection, identification and tracking from Nanopore sequenced data **accessible** and **scalable**.

+Even better, the implemented workflow series can
 1. **agnostically detect pathogens** (what exactly is this pathogen and what is the degree of its severity (its virulence factors) from data extracted directly (without prior cultivation) from a potentially contaminated sample (e.g. food like chicken, cow, etc.,) and sequenced using Nanopore
-2. **compare different samples to track** the possible source of contamination
+2. **compare different samples to track** the possible source of contamination The workflows are supported by a dedicated tutorial.
+## A tutorial for pathogen detection from (direct Nanopore) sequencing data using Galaxy

-Our new GTN material has been published last month along with multiple up coming workshops: ["Pathogen detection from (direct Nanopore) sequencing data using Galaxy - Foodborne Edition"](https://training.galaxyproject.org/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.html)
+Our tutorial material is available since last month on the Galaxy Training Network: ["Pathogen detection from (direct Nanopore) sequencing data using Galaxy - Foodborne Edition"](https://training.galaxyproject.org/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.html)

-## The story behind the training
-A workflow has been developed under the [__EOSC-Life industry call__](https://www.eosc-life.eu/industrycall/) project for creating an **Accessible** and **scalable** workflow for foodborne pathogens detection, identification and tracking for Nanopore sequenced data.
-Using Galaxy plaform we were able to create a **FAIR** workflow to agnostically detect pathogens anywhere not only in food.
-A training material in the Metagenomics category in the [__GTN__](https://training.galaxyproject.org/) has been created to guide learners and users to use and adapt the workflow.

 The training includes two versions: